rogerallen/cvg/README.txt

 It started out simple, but like so many things, got a bit more complex over time...
 Since this is for developers, please just read the code to see what it is doing.

+NOTE: Adjust the output for your GPU.
+Set "cvg -> Properties -> Configuration Properties -> CUDA C/C++ -> Device -> Code Generation" to the architecture & feature list for your target GPU.  (e.g. compute_61,sm_61 for the latest Pascal architectures like GeForce GTX 1070)

 NOTE: built assuming Intel MKL V11.3

 Example usage & output: